Chef Brand Food Story Design Gallery

-Mr & Mrs Bund Shanghai, Modern Eatery by Paul Pairet is a modern French restaurant, on the sixth ﬂoor of Bund 18, a heritage building on Shanghai’s historic waterfront.
+Mr & Mrs Bund Shanghai, Modern Eatery by Paul Pairet – also called MMB Shanghai, is a modern French restaurant, on the sixth ﬂoor of Bund 18, a heritage building on Shanghai’s historic waterfront.
 The eatery, conceived by Chef Paul Pairet, was opened in April 2009.
-The following introduction presents a design works selection achieved between 2015 and 2017, produced or leaded by Artbeat Studio Shanghai, the in-house Design Department in charge of the branding and creative contents production for VOL Group China.
+MMB Shanghai is a brand owned by VOL Group China, a leading actor of the food and beverage industry in Shanghai.

 Brand : Mr & Mrs Bund Shanghai, Modern Eatery by Paul Pairet, VOL Group China